malva-ot/nomo/README.md

 ### 4.1 Glyphs

 A nomo **glyph type** is a single symbolic datum which can be consistently represented and recognized.
 A **glyph set** is a set of one or more distinct glyph types.
-A **glyph** is an instance of a physical representation of a glyph type.
+A **glyph** is an instance of a glyph type.

 All these definitions imply a means to determine first whether any given glyph corresponds to a glyph type within a particular set, and second whether any two glyphs correspond to the same glyph type.
+Such an implementation is not defined in this section, rather it is an assumed precondition.

 #### 4.1.1 Characters

 In most use cases immediately contemplated by the authors, a glyph type means either a specific integer or an orthographic datum: a shape that can be recognized and distinguished by some biological or synthetic visual system.
 A distinct orthographic shape is usually called a character.

-Likewise in these use cases a glyph set means a range or finite set of integers, or a finite set of distinct orthographic shapes (characters).
+Likewise in these use cases a glyph set means a finite set of integers, or a finite set of distinct orthographic shapes (characters).

 Character encodings used in contemporary computing provide mappings between integers and orthographic shapes, so that in practice a glyph set is understood by a computer as a set of integers, while the same glyph set is understood by a human as a set of characters.
 The character encoding provides the mapping between the two sets.

 #### 4.1.2 Alternative mediums